sorin373/Client-Server-Chat/README.md

 - This HTTP server has the ability to distinguish between `GET` and `POST` requests.
 It automatically sends the request to the correct function where it is processed.
 - The server runs on a `thread`, detached from the `main` function, together with another `thread` that listens for console input.
-- When the binding process is performed the user internet address is read automatically by running `ifconfig` in the background.
+- When the binding process is performed the user's internet address is read automatically by running `ifconfig` in the background.
 The **address**, together with the **port number** will be displayed in the console if the server starts successfully, for the user to paste them in the browser.
 - The default port number, the server listens to is **`8080`**.
 - The server supports multiple connections at the same time, the connected sockets being stored in a vector.
 - When running the application you can specify any valid port number if you wish to override the default one.
 Moreover, when the application is also ran using the `-debug` flag, the server admin (this only means that `-debug` only affects the console output on the machine, the server was started) can vizualize the HTTP requests and serveral other error messages.
-This, however, does not mean that when in normal mode there are no errors being shown to the screen.
+This, however, does not mean that when in normal mode there are no errors being shown on the screen.
-- Last but not least, the server displays any SQL errors produced in the program
+- Last but not least, the server displays any SQL errors produced by the program.

 > **Note** For more information about the sever features there is more documentation in the **[server header file](https://github.com/sorin373/HTTP-Server/blob/main/src/server/serverUtils.hpp)**.